Broadcast Electronic Media Arts

 Email Francine Podenski at Francine.Podenski@mail.ccsf.edu or Call (415)239-3527.

-Students interested in television programming, production and operations are encouraged to apply for internships with EATV.
-Students interested in radio programming, production, and operations should register for BCST 130 or 131.
+Broadcast Electronic Media Arts operates two educational access television channels for the City of San Francisco (EATV Ch 27 & 75) and one internet radio station (KCSF).
+Students interested in television programming, production & operations are encouraged to apply for internships with EATV.
+Students interested in radio programming, production & operations should register for BCST 130 or 131.

 Broadcast Media Services provides classroom equipment deliveries, audio and video production, playback, distribution, classroom equipment delivery, format conversion, duplication services, audio and video equipment/system maintenance and technical expertise to support instruction, student services, educational access television, professional development, shared governance, performances, presentations, events and other college and district activities.